Quantitative Medicine and Innovation in Physiologic Sciences (QUIPS) Track

 Quantitative Medicine and Innovation in Physiologic Sciences (QUIPS)

-The QUIPS Discovery Pathway is organized into two main themes: 1) Quantitative Medicine (QU), and 2) Innovation in Physiologic Sciences (IPS).
+QUIPS is organized into two themes: Quantitative Medicine (QU) and Innovation in Physiologic Sciences (IPS).

 Quantitative Medicine (QU)